 1. Start preparing your application early

-As we approach the application deadline of 24 June 2022, now's the time to start preparing.
-This article will provide some useful hints and tips on what you need to consider before getting your application together and how you can prepare for the course.
-Give yourself enough time to consider the requirements and if any questions come up, you can get in touch with us or the Faculty of Education PPD office with any questions.
+Firstly, give yourself enough time to consider the requirements and if any questions come up, you can get in touch with us or the Faculty of Education PPD office for clarification.

 You’ll need to show evidence of the following in your application:

-- That you have relevant experience of working in an educational or related professional setting
+- Relevant experience of working in an educational or related professional setting (supported by a professional reference from a senior colleague)

-- You can demonstrate a reflective and enquiring approach to your work that supports improvement in professional practice and/or policy
+- A reflective and enquiring approach to your work that supports improvement in professional practice and/or policy (demonstrated through a personal statement)

-- You have the ability to work independently and collaboratively with the support of Faculty supervision
+- The ability to work independently and collaboratively with the support of Faculty supervision (supported by a professional reference and personal statement)

-- You have a willingness and ability to engage with academic and professional literature that will support empirical and/or literature-based enquiry into policy and/or practice
+- A willingness and ability to engage with academic and professional literature that will support empirical and/or literature-based enquiry into policy and/or practice (demonstrated through relevant academic qualifications and/or examples of your professional writing)

-You’ll also want to think about who to choose as your referees (you’ll need two) who can comment on your suitability to study on this PPD programme.
+So you'll need to have a think about who to choose as your referees (you’ll need two) who can comment on your suitability to study on this PPD programme.
+Your personal statement should be approximately 500 words outlining why you are applying for the course and what you hope to gain from it.

 4. Find out what the studying experience is like